 Year Ended December 31, 1996.
-For the year ended December 31, 1996, pro forma net income before minority interest in Operating Partnership and extraordinary item would have been \$62.5 million compared to \$8.3 million of historical net income for the year ended December 31, 1996.
-The pro forma operating results for the year ended December 31, 1996 include a minority interest in Operating Partnership of \$15.2 million whereas there was no minority interest in Operating Partnership in the corresponding historical period.
-On a pro forma basis, net income before extraordinary item for the year ended December 31, 1996 would have been \$47.3 million compared to \$8.3 million of net income before extraordinary items for the corresponding historical period.
-Income before minority interest in Operating Partnership and extraordinary item increased by \$39.0 million on a pro forma basis for the year ended December 31, 1996 primarily due to a reduction of interest expense.
+For the year ended December 31, 1996, pro forma net income before minority interest in Operating Partnership and extraordinary item would have been \$71.1 million compared to \$8.3 million of historical net income for the year ended December 31, 1996.
+The pro forma operating results for the year ended December 31, 1996 include a minority interest in Operating Partnership of \$18.2 million whereas there was no minority interest in Operating Partnership in the corresponding historical period.
+On a pro forma basis, net income before extraordinary item for the year ended December 31, 1996 would have been \$52.9 million compared to \$8.3 million of net income before extraordinary items for the corresponding historical period.
+Income before minority interest in Operating Partnership and extraordinary item increased by \$62.8 million on a pro forma basis for the year ended December 31, 1996 primarily due to a reduction of interest expense.

-Pro Forma rental revenue for the nine months ended September 30, 1997 and for the year ended December 31, 1996 includes the lease revenues that the Company will receive from ZL Hotel LLC under the lease for the two Hotel Properties.
-After entering into such lease, the Company will not recognize hotel revenues and expenses.
+Pro Forma rental revenue for the nine months ended September 30, 1997 and for the year ended December 31, 1996 includes the lease revenues that the Company receives from ZL Hotel LLC under the lease for the two in-service Hotel Properties.
+After entering into such lease, the Company has not recognized hotel revenues and expenses.